CaTz-Tools/CaT-z-PeerReview/README.md

 # CaT-z-eLife-Review
-Classification and Tracking in depth (z)
+CaT-z: Classification and Tracking in depth (z)

 Software for the acquisition, annotation, and automatic behavioral profile characterization of laboratory rodents' RGB-D videos

 This software is currently under revision.